The Fillmore

 The Fillmore is a historic music venue in San Francisco, California.

 Built in 1912 and originally named the Majestic Hall, it became the Fillmore Auditorium in 1954.
 It is in Western Addition, on the edge of the Fillmore District and Upper Fillmore neighborhood.

-Since 2007, it has been operated by Live Nation, which has since named new clubs and renamed existing ones after the Fillmore.
+Since 2007, it has been operated by American events promoter and venue operator Live Nation, which has since named new clubs and renamed existing ones after the Fillmore.

 Jefferson Airplane Fillmore poster, February 1966.
 This was the first non-benefit concert held at the venue.

 History

 The building which became The Fillmore was built in 1912 and initially housed the Majestic Hall and Academy of Dancing.
 Its name was changed from the Majestic Hall in 1936 to the Ambassador Dance Hall.
 From 1939 to 1952, it operated as the Ambassador Roller Skating Rink.